zedlopez/ifm/Examples/TheFactsWereThese.md

 ```

 ``purloin``, used in the tests here, is a special debugging command that allows the player to acquire objects that wouldn't otherwise be possible to take.
 It is only active in non-release versions of the story.
-For more about debugging commands, see the chapter on Testing and Debugging.
+For more about debugging commands, see the chapter on [Testing and Debugging].